rdwatters/phc/content/two/11-open-discussion.md

 weight: 11
 ---

-Open discussion on the topics most relevant to the RFEC
+Open discussion on the topics most relevant to the RFEC...